fhellwig/pkglogger/README.md

 When writing to the console, the timestamp is omitted from the output.

-## Log Files

-By default, log files are written to the `logs` directory of the package requireing the `pkglogger` module.
-The directory is created if it does not exist.
-The name of the each log file is the package name with the date and the `.log` extension.
-At most five log files are maintained.

 ## Configuration

 This logger is designed to work without any additional configuration.
 The configuration of a log can be obtained from the `config` property.